Attractive and repulsive terms in multi-filament dispersion interactions: Introduction

-The essential point of this present work is that detailed calculation is not required to determine these signs for the widely-occurring case of $N$ parallel elongated objects that are primarily polarizable longitudinally: the 3-object vdW energy term is always positive (repulsive) and we will prove for the first time that the sign of the irreducible $N$-object term is $(-1)^{N+1}$.
-As explained above, these highly anisotropic filamentary systems are of widespread importance in nanoscience and biology.
+An essential point of this present work is that detailed calculation is not required to determine these signs for the widely occurring case of $N$ parallel elongated objects that are primarily polarizable longitudinally.
+This is because anti-screening does not occur.
+As a result, the 3-object vdW energy term is always positive (repulsive), and we will prove for the first time here that the sign of the leading $N$-object term is $(-1)^{N+1}$.

+The sign alternation means that the level of convergence will be hard to determine from a small number of terms in a perturbative expansion of the vdW energy.
+Thus a non-perturbative calculation will be required, which is another significant conclusion of the present work. \\ The paper is organized as follows.
+In Section\,(\ref{sec2}) we discuss the concepts of screening and anti-screening as applied to many-object vdW interactions.
+In Section\,(\ref{sec3}) we quantitatively analyse the $N$-object term in a perturbative expansion of the vdW interaction between $N$ quasi-one-dimensional objects.
+We prove that the sign of this term is $(-1)^{N+1}$.
+In Section\,(\ref{sec4}) we confirm the above results for $N$=4 within a plasma cylinder model that goes beyond the atomically-thin limit of quasi-one-dimensional objects.
+In Section\,(\ref{BiologyNano}) we discuss the implications of our results for accurate modeling of interacting filamentary objects which, as explained above, are ubiquitous in nano- and bio-physical situations.